mashu/QRSTrainer/README.md

 - Visual progress bars
 - Streak tracking
 - Weighted character selection based on performance
+- **Real-time validation**: Instant character-by-character feedback with color coding
+- **Previous answer display**: Brief history of last answer for reference

 ## How to Use

 1. **Start Training**: Open the app and navigate to the "Trainer" section
 2. **Listen & Type**: Audio plays automatically - you can start typing immediately as you recognize characters
+3. **Real-time Feedback**: Characters turn green (correct) or red (incorrect) as you type
-3. **Real-time Input**: Use the on-screen keyboard during or after audio playback
+4. **Flexible Input**: Use the on-screen keyboard during or after audio playback
-4. **Submit**: Answer is checked automatically when you've entered enough characters
+5. **Auto-submit**: Answer is checked automatically when you've entered enough characters
-5. **Progress**: Correct answers advance your progress toward the next level
+6. **Progress**: Correct answers advance your progress toward the next level
-6. **Review**: Check the "Progress" section to see detailed statistics
+7. **Review**: Check the "Progress" section to see detailed statistics
-7. **Configure**: Adjust settings in the "Settings" section to customize your experience
+8. **Configure**: Adjust settings in the "Settings" section to customize your experience

 ## Koch Method Sequence